 - Everyone pussyfooting around the most temperamental person in the office because of his temper tantrums.

-I could go on.
 Every company has disagreements and disputes between employees.
 Often people will say that they are not hurting anyone except themselves.
 But this is not true.
 Disagreements upset everyone.
 On a day-to-day basis minor upsets are generally managed by the people concerned, and nothing worse happens.
 But when a dispute becomes repetitive, or even descends into a feud, the stress gets everyone within range, and the consequences can be serious and far-reaching.

 Let’s take a look at just three areas where the impact is most felt; relationship difficulties at work, stress and emotion, and workplace productivity.

 Relationship difficulties at work